Marked Neural Spatio-Temporal Point Process Involving a Dynamic Graph Neural Network: Introduction

 \section{Introduction}

-Graph Neural Networks (GNNs) have become baseline models for learning on structured data in the past years.
-Many models have been developed for static graph data that can include structural information into the learning process for different problems.
-However, they cannot capture the evolution of a dynamic graph \cite{book_hamilton_2020}, although many real-world problems require the representations of \textit{dynamic} changes in the graph data.
-Furthermore, the GNNs that can handle dynamics are restricted to specific graph types.
-More specifically, they can either handle node attribute changes \cite{inproc_seo_2018}, are restricted to additions of nodes or edges (growing graphs) \cite{inproc_trivedi_2017, inproc_trivedi_2019}, or can only handle edge-structure dynamics and node attribute changes \cite{arx_wang_2020}.
-Further examples are provided in \cite{unser_survey, jour_kazemi_2020}.
+Learning on graphs is part of state-of-the-art research in Machine learning.
+In this context, GNNs have emerged as the baseline models for integrating structural information into the learning process.
+Many models have been developed for static graph data that can use structural information in the learning process of various problems \cite{unser_survey}.
+However, many applications produce more complex data and problems, necessitating the incorporation of temporal information, which static graphs cannot capture \cite{book_hamilton_2020}.
+Therefore, learning on dynamic graphs has been growing for several years.
+Models have been proposed that can handle node attribute changes \cite{inproc_seo_2018, STGAT, DGCRN}, additions of nodes or edges (growing graphs) \cite{inproc_trivedi_2017,inproc_trivedi_2019, han2020graph}, edge-structure dynamics and node attribute changes \cite{arx_wang_2020, EasyDGL, arx_rossi_2020}, or node and edge additions and deletions in graph snapshot sequences \cite{najafi2023entropy}.
+More examples are provided in \cite{jour_kazemi_2020,unser_survey}.
+This, however, demonstrates that most models are specialized for processing certain dynamic graphs on specific graph representations.